 What Is a Photocard in K-Pop?
 A Beginner's Guide to POCA Culture

-Photocards explained: why K-pop fans collect them, how random inclusion works, what POB means, and how to trade safely as an international fan.
+Photocards explained: why K-pop fans collect them, how random inclusion works, what POB and lucky draws mean, and how to trade safely as an international fan.

 The Short Answer